soyrochus/bob/README.md

 Copyright © 2025, Iwan van der Kleijn

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

+## Documentation

+Full user and technical documentation is available in the [docs](docs/index.md) directory.
+The site can be built using [MkDocs](https://www.mkdocs.org/).